danchoi/soywiki/README.markdown

 SoyWiki will know from the leading period that this is a link to another page in the same namespace.

-WikiLink autocompletion also works with abbreviated links.
+WikiLink autocompletion also works with abbreviated namespaced links.
 Just type a period, and invoke autocompletion with `CTRL-x CTRL-u`.

+## Expanding a Wiki page

+SoyWiki lets you make wiki pages that function essentially like an outline in and outliner program.

 ## Why CamelCase WikiLinks rule